-The intelligent shielding algorithm finishes the upper layers, finally providing the so called intelligent implicit active shielding I-shield.
+The intelligent shielding algorithm finishes the upper layers, finally providing the so called intelligent implicit active shielding I^2 -shield.
 This provides physical protection against probing and forcing.

-This TOE provides various contact based interface options for various applications and markets.
+This TOE provides multiple contact based and contactless interface options for various applications and markets.
 Due to the interface flexibility the product can be used in almost any application, within any device and almost any form factor.
-Due to these contact based communication possibilities, the TOE can be seen as a stand-alone security device being capable to maintain the various communication interfaces simultaneously.
+Due to these multiple communication possibilities, the TOE can be seen as a stand-alone security device being capable to maintain the various communication interfaces simultaneously.
 Therefore this TOE is able to run multiple applications, using multiple interfaces independently at the same time.

-Again these various contact based communication and application independency capabilities enable the usage to almost everywhere, where highly secure applications are in use and of course in any other application as well.
+Again these multiple communication and application independency capabilities enable the usage to almost everywhere, where highly secure applications are in use and of course in any other application as well.
 This TOE is deemed for governmental, corporate, transport and payment markets, or wherever a secure root of trust is required.
-Various types of applications can use this TOE, for example in closed loop logical access controls, physical access controls, secure internet access control and internet authentication, or as multiapplication token or simply as encrypted storage.
+Various types of applications can use this TOE, for example in closed loop logical access controls, physical access controls, secure internet access control and internet authentication, or as multi-application token or simply as encrypted storage.

-This controller is able to communicate contact based using following communication protocols respectively methods:
+This dual interface controller is able to communicate using either the contact based or the contactless interface.
+The implemented dual interface provides a maximum flexibility in using following communication protocols respectively methods: